corda/corda-docs-portal/content/en/platform/corda/4.10/community/wire-format.md

 ## Descriptors

-Serialised messages use described types extensively.
+Serialized messages use described types extensively.
 There are two types of descriptor:

 * 64 bit code.
 In Corda, the top 32 bits are always equal to 0x0000c562 which is R3’s IANA assigned enterprise number.
 The